lemonmojo/WebViewJavaTest/README.md

 Sample project to reproduce the following Cocoa WebView bug:

 When using a Cocoa `WebView` with a page that has an embedded Java applet, there's a pink rectangle in place of the applet.
+This is reproducible for me on OS X 10.10.2 with Safari 8.0.3 (10600.3.18).
+I have not tested it on other OS X or Safari versions.

 ###Steps to reproduce
 - Build and start the sample.